wp-plugins/wp-live-chat-support/readme.txt

 Get the [WP Live Chat Support Pro Add-on](http://wp-livechat.com/purchase-pro/?utm_source=readme&utm_medium=wordpress&utm_campaign=buy) for only $29.95 once off!

 = Coming soon =
-* (March 2015) (Free & Pro) Improvements - Better link and image handling within the live chat text area
+* (Free & Pro) Improvements - Better link and image handling within the live chat text area
-* (March 2015) (Pro) New feature - Triggers - Build custom live chat triggers.
+* (Pro) New feature - Triggers - Build custom live chat triggers.
 For example, if a user has been idle for more than 2 minutes, initiate a live chat and send a response.
-* (March 2015) (Free & Pro) New feature - XMP notifications - Get notified about new live chats in Gtalk, ICQ, Yahoo! messenger, etc.
+* (Free & Pro) New feature - XMP notifications - Get notified about new live chats in Gtalk, ICQ, Yahoo! messenger, etc.
-* (March 2015) (Pro+) New feature - Full XMP support (chat through Skype, Gtalk, ICQ, Yahoo! messenger, etc)
+* (Pro+) New feature - Full XMP support (chat through Skype, Gtalk, ICQ, Yahoo! messenger, etc)

 = 30 second live chat installation =